A stock market boost to improve valuations - ExBulletin

 Nevertheless, the reforms represented a step forward for Japanese corporate governance.

-The TSE announced that about half of its listed companies had price-to-book ratios below 1x.
+The TSE announced that about half of its listed companies had aprice/book ratiobelow 1x.
 According to the TSE, these companies must disclose their specific improvement policies and initiatives.

 Japan has been labeled by many as a value trap, teeming with companies with low profitability metrics and return on capital.
 This wave of market reforms seeks to address these investor concerns.